ifeanyins/ifeanyins/README.md

 <br />

-    I'm currently a software development student at Microverse, a Multicultural Full-stack development school.
+    I'm currently a software development student at Andela, a Multicultural Full-stack development school.

 **About me**